HELP

 15

 The "15" stands for the diameter of the wheel in inches.
 This is the exact size that this tyre will fit.
 There are some older rims called "TRX" which are metric measurements like 390.
-You CAN NOT mix TRX rims with regular tyres or vise-versa.
+You CAN NOT mix TRX rims with regular tyres or vice-versa.

 89